 Some panes seem to be random, but they are strategically placed to reflect sunlight in different ways during different times of the day and year.
 Unfortunately, you cannot see the inside of the concert hall without purchasing a tour.
 There was an upcoming performance, so we weren’t able to see the concert hall itself.

 We had worked up quite an appetite by this point, so we went on a hunt for what we had heard were Reykjavik’s best hotdogs.
 After a quick walk around the Old Harbor, we found the small station that is Bajarins Beztu Pulsur, and we were so glad we did.
 Our bellies were filled with cheesy hot dogs and coca cola just as celebrities like Anthony Bourdain's, Bill Clinton's, and Princess Diana's had been before.

-When our time was up, we walked across the street to check out some heavy metal punk music that we could hear coming from across the street.
-The noise was coming from the underground Punk Museum; but since we had just paid for the arcade games, we chose not to pay the entrance fee.
-Instead, we kept walking around and stumbled upon the last thing I had on our loosely planned itinerary, The Lebowski Bar.
+When our time was up, we walked across the street to check out some heavy metal punk music that we could hear from the other side.
+The sounds were coming from the underground Punk Museum, but since we had just paid for the arcade games, we chose not to pay the entrance fee.
+We kept walking around and stumbled upon the last thing on our loosely planned itinerary, The Lebowski Bar.

 Before we caught the bus home, we grabbed desert at the Volcano Crepes food truck at the bus stop.
 We topped our night off with a Nutella, chocolate, banana, and strawberry crepe.
-We got on the bus and knew our trip was going to be great based off our day in the city.
+We got on the bus and knew our trip was going to be great if it were anything close to our day in the city.

 About the Author:

 I'm Taylor, aka Tacos!
 I am just sharing my journeys and experiences across the world.
 Hoping to inspire travel and adventure in all who read!